pitosalas/cleancont/output/2021-10-11-every-woodworkerfrom-rookie-to-proneeds-these-essential-hand-tools-in-their-arsenal-8211-wood.md

 ---
 title: "Every Woodworker—From Rookie to Pro—Needs These Essential Hand Tools in Their Arsenal – Wood"
-subtitle: "[ Every Woodworker—From Rookie to Pro—Needs These Essential Hand Tools in Their Arsenal – Wood](http..."
+subtitle: "Every Woodworker—From Rookie to Pro—Needs These Essential Hand Tools in Their Arsenal – Wood"
 category: "71"
 tags: []
 date: "2021-10-11"